 1. Contact a recruiter

-You start the process by contacting your local Guard recruiter.
+You start the process by entering your information in the form on this page.
 No obligation, no guarantees - it’s just a way of letting us know that you want to find out more information.
 Your local recruiter will then reach out to you within 48 hours.

 Basic Non-Prior Service Enlistment Criteria

 Meet U.S. citizenship requirements or be a permanent resident alien.

 Be at least 17 years of age to join and enlist on or before 35th birthday (unless you have certain linguistic skills or a specialized professional skill, such as a chaplain, lawyer or certain medical specialties).

 Have a high school diploma or qualifying equivalency.
 Current high school students must be a junior or senior and be at least 17 years old.

 Have a qualifying score on the Armed Services Vocational Aptitude Battery (ASVAB).

 2. Take the Armed Services Vocational Aptitude Battery (ASVAB)